Looking For Something Florida Keys Related?

 John Pennekamp Coral Reef State Park

 One of the more popular Key Largo beaches, John Pennekamp State Park is at MM 102.5 and includes Cannon Beach and Far Beach

 Located near the John Pennekamp Visitors Center,

 Cannon Beach gets its name from cannon placed at the Pennekamp Park entrance along with the cannon on it's beach.

 Small in size, this is still quite a lovely man made Key Largo beach with its white coral sand.
 You can enjoy the view of a 17th century shipwreck replica about 100 feet from shore.
 Florida Keys snorkeling is very popular here as well, and you can snorkel or swim in the calm waters in the lagoon.
-The water at Cannon Beach is also conducive for small children being able to enjoy the day, wading and playing.
+The water at Cannon Beach is also conducive for small children being able to enjoy the day, wading and playing with their beach toys.